PatrickCoakley23/Angels_Breath/README.md

 </p>
 </details>

--**Update** After adding subscription plans to their shopping cart, whilst in the shopping cart, users can change their subscription plan they are about to purchase by selecting the dropdown and pressing the update button.
+- **Update** After adding subscription plans to their shopping cart, whilst in the shopping cart, users can change their subscription plan they are about to purchase by selecting the dropdown and pressing the update button.
 <details>
  <summary>Update<strong>(Click dropdown for images)</strong></summary>
 <p align="center">